-College students, including Colorado College students, interested in developing a research project through — either for a block or as a summer research project — are welcome to meet with me and discuss possibilities.
+College students, including Colorado College students, interested in developing a research project — either for a block or as a summer research project — are welcome to meet with me and discuss possibilities.
 I’m happy to help you build a research project out of ideas you may have, or you can plug into one of several projects that are designed to engage college students.
 Among these projects are Groundwater Amphipods, Cave Biology, Scorpion Biology, and (if I can get some funding) bats.

 Select Recent Publications